Skip to content

 While (Serial data available){

-* First condition is that 3 start bytes are correct.
+// Check that the 3 start bytes are correct

-* Once Len byte is received we know how many bytes we need to get.
+// Once the Len byte is received, we know how many bytes to expect

-* After that we pack the robots telemetry data we will need to send to the PC
+// Pack the robot telemetry data to send back to the PC

 }